Jarvis-Consulting-Group/jarvis_data_eng-swzn/linux_sql/README.md

 # Deployment

 The application can be pulled from GitHub for use.
-I also wrote a small setup script `setup.sh` to quickly setup the work environment
+I also wrote a small setup script `setup.sh` to quickly setup the work environment.
+The correct usage is `bash setup.sh [-d directory_name]`.
+If the `-d` parameter isn't used, then the software will be setup a default `cluster_management` directory.

 # Improvements:
 - Make a setup script